MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 You'll use these to load, bind, and evaluate your models with Windows ML.

+We also recommend taking a look at our [sample apps on GitHub](https://github.com/Microsoft/Windows-Machine-Learning/tree/RS5) to see end-to-end Windows ML code examples.

 ## Load models

 > [!IMPORTANT]
-> Windows ML requires ONNX models, version 1.2. or higher.
+> Windows ML requires ONNX models, version 1.2 or higher.

 Once you [get a trained ONNX model](get-onnx-model.md), you'll distribute the .onnx model file(s) with your app.
 You can include the .onnx file(s) in your APPX package, or, for desktop apps, they can be anywhere your app can access on the hard drive.